mikependon/RepoDB/RepoDb.Docs/limitations.md

 }
 ```

-The return value is the ID of that row, whether the ID column is an identity or not.
-There, we cannot return the value of the Clustered PK.
+The return value is the ID of that row, whether the ID column is an identity (or not).
+The value of the Clustered PK cannot be returned.
 This is also true for the other operations, specially for the [Bulk Operations](https://repodb.net/feature/bulkoperations).

+### Scenario 2 - Update

 Another example is for update operation, we tend to defaultly use the PK as the qualifier.
 See the code below